send-clean.sh blocks on inventory parsing error

 Benoit do you have more ideas ?

 #2 Updated by Janos Mattyasovszky over 1 year ago

 Well, it does have some minimal state, because it checks the inventory to be older than X minutes, to ensure the signature was also uploaded, it one was sent on it's way.
 You could say it is only retried if it is not older than X minutes/hours, if yes, fail it.
 The downside would be, that if the inventory endpoint is saturated, you'd throw away inventories, so there should be a better check than the is it 5xx or not, so you can handle a plain 500 different from a 503, since 500 could mean the inventory breaks the parsing and should not be tried more than X times, and a 503 means that it has nothing to do with the inventory, but the saturation of the endpoint.

-#7 Updated by Janos Mattyasovszky about 1 year ago
+#7 Updated by Janos Mattyasovszky over 1 year ago

 Well, it's not completely stateless, since it only sends the inventories, if (IIRC) 2mins have elapsed, so any possible delayed signatures can also be uploaded if the sender supports signing inventories.